jakemcc/jakemccrary.com/source/_posts/2020-03-16-a-retrospective-format.markdown

 1. Brainstorm answers to the questions `What went well?` and `What needs improvement?`
 1. Discuss the answers

-Let's talk about each step and see how each works with an colocated or remote team.
+Let's talk about each step and see how each works with an co-located or remote team.

 ### Step 1: Gather the team